 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-Several supplements have clinical trial evidence for reducing anxiety, but the strength of that evidence varies dramatically.
-Ashwagandha (specifically KSM-66 extract) has the most consistent RCT data, with multiple studies showing significant reductions in perceived stress and anxiety scores versus placebo.
+A handful of supplements have real trial evidence for easing anxiety, but how strong that evidence is varies a lot from one to the next.
+Ashwagandha (specifically the KSM-66 extract) has the most consistent data, with several studies showing meaningful drops in perceived stress and anxiety scores versus placebo.
 Magnesium, L-theanine, and certain probiotics also show promise.
-We scored the top anxiety-related supplements by the rigor of their clinical evidence, because this is a category where placebo effects are strong and marketing claims outpace the science.
+We ranked the top anxiety-related supplements by how rigorous their clinical evidence is, because this is a category where the placebo effect runs strong and the marketing tends to outrun the science.

 Our Top Picks